Empowering vulnerable communities with sustainable livelihoods using art and entrepreneurship.

 1. The Solidarity Fair

 The Solidary Fair, located in Amarais, gives local entrepreneurs an opportunity to sell their artisanal products to the public.
-The fair has 50 registered entrepreneurs, and is supported by the Department of Culture because of its wide popularity throughout the community.
+The fair has 50 registered entrepreneurs, and is supported by the Department of Culture because of its immense popularity throughout the community.
 Many local partners see the fair as a vibrant expression of Amarais culture, and as supportive of the residents’ wellbeing.

 The COLETIVO has plans to expand this fair to the outer regions to reach a larger, more diverse market with a higher spendable income to increase the sales potential of the women entrepreneurs.
 The COLETIVO also has a goal to increase investment in the women’s entrepreneurship training, so they can learn through experience at the fairs and sharpen their business savviness.